 - It is recommended to install shut-off valves to domestic cold water in and domestic hot water out connections.
-These shut-off valves are field supplied. - However, make sure there is no valve between the pressure relief valve (delivered with the domestic hot water tank kit) and the DHW tank.
+These shut-off valves are field supplied. - However, make sure there is no valve between the pressure relief valve (field supply) and the DHW tank.

-A pressure relief valve with an opening pressure of maximum 10 bar (=1 MPa) must be installed on the domestic cold water inlet connection in accordance with the applicable legislation.
+A pressure relief valve (field supply) with an opening pressure of maximum 10 bar (=1 MPa) must be installed on the domestic cold water inlet connection in accordance with the applicable legislation.